hugogirard/cosmosdbworkshop/dotnet/labs/01-creating_partitioned_collection.md

 1. In the open terminal pane, enter and execute the following command:

     ```sh
-    dotnet new console --output .
+    dotnet new console --use-program-main --output .
     ```

     > This command will create a new .NET Core project.
 The project will be a **console** project and the project will be created in the current directly since you used the `--output .` option.